 Simplyeighties.com is a participant in the Amazon, ebay and etsy affiliate adverising programs.
 These allow us to earn fees by linking to items at their online stores.

 TABLE TOP FOOTBALL/SOCCER GAME

-This well-produced and entertaining video brought back a lot of memories for me, and features many of the accessories that were available to buy for Subbuteo, plus a look at how to play the game, too.
+This well-produced and entertaining video (above) brought back a lot of memories for me, and features many of the accessories that were available to buy for Subbuteo back in the day, plus a look at how to play the game, too.

-played it on the floor!) featuring players that looked like they had
+played it on the floor as we didn't have a spare table.
+The game featured players that looked like they had

 been set in concrete, and in which you controlled the ball by flicking